PebyFem/boywife/src/content/blog/creme-brulee.md

 Surprisingly it was very easy, you just need to carefully do a few steps

-I will give here recipe that I slightly changed to my liking as also a source of original when I got it.
+I will give here recipe that I slightly changed to my liking as also a source of original where I got it.

 <Notice type="tip">
   Even tho you can use grill in your oven I highly recommend using kitchen torch and if you don't have one then buy it, because you have much more control over it